taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 ### Kqueue

-`Kqueue` is the MacOS way of implementing an event queue, which originated from BSD's implementation, such as FreeBSD, OpenBSD, etc. In terms of high level functionality, it's similar to `Epoll` in concept but different in actual use.
+`Kqueue` is the MacOS way of implementing an event queue, which originated from BSD implementation, such as FreeBSD, OpenBSD, etc. In terms of high level functionality, it's similar to `Epoll` in concept but different in actual use.

 Some argue it's a bit more complex to use and a bit more abstract and "general".